Duke’s Camp: Our full report

 - Generally recommended for children

-- Although the camp accepts children from the age of 6, we expect it to have an adult feel that is not in keeping with young children.
-It is also in an area where dangerous animals are free to roam, so it’s best suited to much older children.
+- Although both camps accept children from the age of 6, they have an adult feel that is not in keeping with young children.
+They are also in an area where dangerous animals are free to roam, so are best suited to children aged about 10 and above.

-- This is an open camp surrounded by tracts of water with an unfenced pool and dangerous wildlife roaming through.
+- Duke's is surrounded by tracts of water with an unfenced pool and dangerous wildlife roaming through.
 Children must be supervised by a parent or carer at all times.

 Our travellers’ wildlife sightings from Duke’s Camp

-Since mid-2018, many of our travellers who stayed at Duke’s Camp have kindly recorded their wildlife sightings and shared them with us.
+Since mid-2022, many of our travellers who stayed at Duke’s Camp have kindly recorded their wildlife sightings and shared them with us.
 The results are below.
-Click an animal to see more, and here to see more on our methodology.
+Click an animal to see more, and here to see more on our method

 100% success